ilNick-03/ArchLinux-alchemy/ricing/Hyprland/AETHER/README.md

 confirm that `qt6ct` is running.
 The variable system forces Qt-based applications to read from this layer via the `QT_QPA_PLATFORMTHEME` environment variable, ensuring absolute style consistency across every app window on your screen.
-Additionally, add these code lines inside your "$HOME/.config/gtk-3.0/gtk.css" to uniform the theme of apps using old GTK libraries (such as dunst):
+Additionally, add these code lines inside your "$HOME/.config/gtk-3.0/gtk.css" to uniform the theme of apps using old GTK libraries (such as [Dunst](https://dunst-project.org/)):

 ```css
 @import `aether-win-menu.css`